cailllev/APFEL/README.md

-# OWN - Asymmetric Password File Encryption Library
+# Asymmetric Password File Encryption Library
 ## Description
 Uses the RSA / ECC / El Gamal algorithm to encrypt files.
 No private key is needed tho, only a password.
 The password is transformed to a (prime) number, this is then used as the decriptor / the secret.